Frequently Asked Questions

 Not necessarily.
 As described above, the LES is designed to measure how successful a given Representative or Senator is at moving his or her own legislative agenda items (meaning, the bills that he/she sponsors) through different stages of the legislative process, where those bills are also coded for substantive significance.
 A relatively low LES results from few introductions or from sponsored bills not progressing particularly far.
 Likewise, given that an ILES captures how successful a Representative or Senator is at moving bills in a particular issue area, it is quite plausible that a Representative is extremely successful at advancing bills in issue areas that are most important to her, while devoting little attention to bills that engage with issues that are less important to her, leading her to have a high ILES in some issue areas, but not others.
 Such variance in scores would reflect a Representative’s or Senator’s different issue priorities, rather than effectiveness in lawmaking, per se.

-That said, other efforts that may be commonly considered “legislative effectiveness,” such as working behind the scenes to help others’ bills pass, having one’s legislative proposals incorporated into other legislators’ bills (which then advance further in the legislative process), serving as Speaker of the House or party leader, or blocking proposals of opponents, are not included in calculating the LES.
+That said, other efforts that may be commonly considered “legislative effectiveness,” such as working behind the scenes to help others’ bills pass, serving as Speaker of the House or party leader, or blocking proposals of opponents, are not included in calculating the LES.

 Q: What is the range of the Legislative Effectiveness Scores and Interest and Legislative Effectiveness Scores?